Becker Type M2 20 mm cannon: Description

 The Type M2 was a slim weapon working on the principle of advanced primer ignition blowback.
 It weighed only 30 kg.
 It was fed by a somewhat awkward, curved box magazine, available in versions that held 10 or 15 rounds; the latter weighed another 5 kg.
 As the rate of fire was 325 rounds per minute, this magazine could be emptied very quickly.
-The muzzle velocity was 490 m/s, which was low compared to the rifle-calibre machine guns of the period such as the German MG 08, but a respectable performance compared to other automatic cannon of the period, such as the Vickers QF 1 pounder pom-pom.
+The muzzle velocity was 490 m/s, which was low compared to the rifle-calibre machine guns of the period such as the German MG 08, but a respectable performance compared to other autocannon of the period, such as the Vickers QF 1 pounder pom-pom.